Pier Angeli: Early life

+Career

-Angeli made her film debut with Vittorio De Sica's Italian film, Domani è troppo tardi (1950) after being spotted by director Léonide Moguy and De Sica while studying Arts in Rome, at the age of sixteen.
-Her work was so impressive that she won an Italian award for Best Actress, and caught the eye of MGM producers, who offered her a contract with the studio.
+Angeli made her film debut at the age of 16 with Vittorio De Sica's Italian film, Domani è troppo tardi (1950) after being spotted by director Léonide Moguy and De Sica while studying arts in Rome.
+Her work was so impressive that she won the Nastro d'Argento for Best Actress, and caught the eye of MGM producers, who offered her a contract with the studio.

 MGM launched her in Teresa (1951), her first American film, which also saw the film debuts of Rod Steiger and John Ericson.
 Reviews for this performance compared her to Greta Garbo, and she won the New Star of the Year–Actress Golden Globe.
 Under contract to MGM throughout the 1950s, she appeared in a series of films, including The Light Touch with Stewart Granger and The Devil Makes Three with Gene Kelly.
 Plans for a film of Romeo and Juliet with her and Marlon Brando fell through when a British-Italian production was announced.

 While filming The Story of Three Loves (1953), Angeli began a relationship with costar Kirk Douglas.
 She next appeared in Sombrero, in which she replaced an indisposed Ava Gardner, then Flame and the Flesh (1954).
 After discovering Leslie Caron, another European ingénue, MGM lent Angeli to other studios.
 She went to Warner Bros. for both The Silver Chalice (1954), which marked the debut of Paul Newman, and the French-language musical Oh No, Mam'zelle (Mam'zelle Nitouche), also 1954), co-starring alongside Fernandel.
 For Paramount, she was in contention for the role of Anna Magnani's daughter in The Rose Tattoo (1955), but the role went to Marisa Pavan, her twin sister.
 MGM lent her to Columbia for Port Afrique (1956), where she got to showcase her real singing voice.
 She returned to MGM for Somebody Up There Likes Me (1956) as Paul Newman's long-suffering wife (Angeli's former lover, James Dean, was to play the starring role, which went to Newman after Dean's death).
 Newman would later say of her: "The most beautiful Italian actress of the century.
 She was an extremely complex and gifted woman.
 It was so unfortunate that the roles she was asked to play rarely demanded what I know she had to offer."
-She then appeared in The Vintage (1957) and finished her MGM contract in Merry Andrew (1958) starring alongside Danny Kaye.
-She was in consideration to play the character of Rima in, Green Mansions (1959), a character she had long wanted to play.
+She then appeared in The Vintage (1957) and finished her MGM contract in Merry Andrew (1958) starring with Danny Kaye.
+She was considered to play Rima in Green Mansions (1959), a character she had long wanted to play.
 Instead she played the part for the July 1954 issue of Life Magazine, shot by Allan Grant.
 In 1959, she released an album called Italia con Pier Angeli in which she sings in English and Italian.
 One reviewer called her singing voice "warm and surprisingly rich."
 She also continued to be hired for modelling jobs well into the 1960s.